Psychiatrist: Aurora shooter manipulated, lied to me - NewsBreak

 Dr. Lynne Fenton spent months working with Holmes, getting a glimpse into the mind of a killer.
 She said when she started trying to treat the graduate student, the hair on her arms stood up.

 “It was one of those terrible gut feelings without a lot of actual evidence that one of the best predictors of future violence is past violence.
 He wasn’t mean to animals.
 He didn’t beat up other kids.
 He never broke the law.
-He had none of the indications that a lot of, you know, so-called psychopaths or antisocial folks will have,” Fenton said Tuesday on “NewsNation Prime.”Mom: Officer on Indiana shooting scene made ‘big difference’
+He had none of the indications that a lot of, you know, so-called psychopaths or antisocial folks will have,” Fenton said Tuesday on “NewsNation Prime.”‘Grateful for his heroism’: Man stopped Indiana mall shooter in 15 seconds

 Fenton didn’t know she would become the only psychiatrist in the history of the U.S. to be publicly revealed as the doctor of a mass shooter.